ion2088/firedust/README.md

 ### Load an existing assistant

-Your assistants are saved and you can load them anywhere in your code to interact with them, add more data, deploy or change configuration.
+Your assistants are saved and you can load them anywhere in your code to interact, add more data, deploy or change configuration.

 ```python
 import firedust